geosoft1/tools/HOWTO.md

         ./Install.sh -e X27.2.1

-Remember that if you downgrade the ide version you must check and switch the current environment (see Environment Toolbar) to system.
+Remember that if you downgrade the ide version you must check and switch the current environment (see View:Environment Toolbar) to system.
 Otherwise your programs will not be compiled.

 **Install in advanced mode (sensei mode)** (1.0.4.0+)